ruben-ilciuc/custom-amplify-auth/README.md

 <Route index element={<SignIn />} />
 ```

-Next will be to implement the ability to reset the password if the user forgets it.
+Next thing to do will be to implement the ability to reset the password if the user forgets it.

 ### Forgot Password